Welcome to the

 Our People, Partners & Sponsors

-Piroa Conservation Trust consists of more than a 30 community-led conservation groups that are working together to restore biodiversity in the Brynderwyn ranges and surrounding area.
-The conservation projects cover the 30,000ha area encircling the Piroa-Brynderwyns ranges down to Waipu, Bream Tail and Mangawhai all of which are identified as having high conservation values.
-Northland brown Kiwi are breeding successfully in the hills having been translocated during 2013-15, and other rare birds, such as the Fairy Tern, make this area their home.
+The Piroa Conservation Trust is a coalition of over 30 community-led conservation groups dedicated to restoring biodiversity in the Brynderwyn ranges and surrounding areas.
+Their projects span a 30,000-hectare area, encompassing the Piroa-Brynderwyn ranges down to Waipu, Bream Tail, and Mangawhai, all recognized for their high conservation value.
+The Northland brown Kiwi, successfully translocated between 2013 and 2015, are now breeding in the hills, and other rare birds like the Fairy Tern also call this area home.

-Local businesses are right behind PCT and their support is greatly appreciated.
-Our thanks to everyone from the Waipu Menzshed who make the trap boxes to Northpine who supply the timber, to other businesses and donors who have provided locations for weed disposal bins, venues and catering for workshops, and donations for bait stations and trapping lines.
+Local businesses have been incredibly supportive of PCT's efforts.
+We extend our heartfelt thanks to the Waipu Menzshed for making trap boxes, Northpine for supplying timber, and other businesses and donors who have provided locations for weed disposal bins, venues and catering for workshops, and donations for bait stations and trapping lines.

-A huge shout out to the sponsors who have made our work possible over the past year including: ITM Waipu, Northpine, Menzshed Waipu, Hammer Hardware Waipu, Mangawhai Natives, The Mangawhai Club, the Waipu Surf Lifesaving Club and work done by the Royal New Zealand Air Force.
+A huge shout-out to our sponsors who have made our work possible over the past year, including ITM Waipu, Northpine, Menzshed Waipu, Hammer Hardware Waipu, Mangawhai Natives, The Mangawhai Club, the Waipu Surf Lifesaving Club, and the Royal New Zealand Air Force.

-If you would like to join our band of supporters please e-mail [email protected]
+If you would like to join our band of supporters, please email us [email protected]

 Contact Us